punkrockdev/punkrockdev.github.io/index.md

 ### Dražen Lučanin

 Hi!
 I'm a software developer working in the industry since 2009.
-I have experience with both web app backends in Python and frontends in JavaScript.
-Having done a PhD in computer science, I know my way around data analysis, visualisation and algorithms from domains like machine learning too – useful tools when tackling challenging problems.
+I have experience with both web app backends in **Python** or **Ruby** and frontends in **JavaScript**.
+Having done a PhD in computer science, I know my way around **data analysis**, visualisation and algorithms from domains like **machine learning** too – useful tools when tackling challenging problems.
 I started Punk Rock Dev to create practical apps that help people, while working in a fun & relaxed atmosphere.

-Depending on the project scope, I can assemble a team of good developers and designers with whom I've worked with in the past.
+On larger projects I work with **a team of skilled developers and designers** to deliver the best product quickly and efficiently.

 ## THE GIG